NeBula-Autonomy/LOCUS/README.md

 cd ~/ws/gtsam/cmake
 ```

-Add these two commands to the CMakeLists.txt and then rebuild your gtsam.
+Add these two commands to the CMakeLists.txt of gtsam and then rebuild your gtsam.
 ```
 FindMKL.cmake
 FindTBB.cmake